-She has contributed to the Columbia Journalism Review and The Globe and Mail, and has filed reports and analysis for PBS and National Public Radio.
+She has also contributed to the "Columbia Journalism Review" and Canada's "The Globe and Mail" and has filed reports and analysis for PBS and National Public Radio.

 Palmer is British born, but her family immigrated to Canada when she was a child.
 She graduated with honors from the University of British Columbia in 1976 with a bachelor of arts in English.
 She did post-graduate work at the Centre for Journalism Studies, University College in Cardiff.
 Palmer has two children, and she credits her brave and patient husband for keeping the home fires burning brightly during the long weeks and months she has spent away.